A Launch at SITC 2022

 Some Exciting Neuro Data at SFN 2022

-The next conference was the Society for Neuroscience conference (SFN) which took place on the opposite side of the country in San Diego California from November 12th to the 16th.
-Oliver Braubach is our Director of Applications at Akoya and a classically trained neuroscientist, so with this content having a special place in his heart (or should we say his brain) the focus was all about data, data, and more neuro data.
 The work the applications team focused on was investigating the microglia in human brain tissue derived from patients with Alzheimer’s disease.
 Neurological diseases remain a developing arm of the spatial biology realm but the need to research these conditions is nevertheless extremely important and urgent.
 Neurological diseases ranging from neurodegenerative diseases to cancer often have poor prognoses and are associated with a high cost of care.
 According to the Centers for Disease Control and Prevention (CDC) Alzheimer’s disease is the most common form of dementia, the 6th leading cause of death among adults in the United States, and among the top 10 overall leading causes of death.
 Neuroinflammation is increasingly linked to the etiology and progression of Alzheimer’s disease (AD).
-Microglia, the critical stewards of the brain’s immune microenvironment, display phenotypic and state diversity in AD as shown in single-cell transcriptomic and proteomic analyses on tissue homogenates.
-These approaches lack spatial information, which is crucial to interpreting microglial involvement in neuroinflammation.

 Standing by at SFN to give presentation on neuro data is Harry Lui, Senior Research Associate and first author of our poster.
 The tissue used to generate these data can be viewed in our data gallery and the poster can be viewed here

-For this conference we showed our data in a poster presentation that focused on the development of a workflow that provides both, deep biomarker readouts and excellent spatial resolution.
-To this end, we developed a PhenoCycler®–Fusion (PCF) workflow that is compatible with formalin-fixed human brain tissue.
 The PCF is a novel spatial biology platform that generates ultrahigh-plex spatial data for millions of cells on a single tissue section within a matter of hours.
 Using this technology, we characterized the immune microenvironment – with emphasis on microglia – in normal and AD brain tissues.
 These findings suggest an enrichment of certain microglial subtypes in AD brain tissues and in proximity to Ab plaques.
 These exciting data provide a method for ultrahigh-plex immunofluorescent analyses of AD pathology and new insights into the inflammatory microenvironment of AD.